 Almost all record holders will update your records free of charge, including the DVLA.

-The Identity & Passport Service currently charge £ 72.50 to amend an adult passport, or £ 46.00 for a child passport.
+HM Passport Office (formerly the Identity & Passport Service) currently charge £ 72.50 to amend an adult passport, or £ 46.00 for a child passport.
 However, you would receive a new 10-year passport (or 5-year passport for a child).
-The IPS will also add any remaining time left on your passport to your new passport, up to a maximum of 9 months.
+HM Passport Office will also add any remaining time left on your passport to your new passport, up to a maximum of 9 months.

 We aim to process your application and despatch the order within 2 working days of receiving it.
 Thus you can normally expect the deed poll to arrive within 3–4 working days, with standard First Class delivery.